wtraylor/modular_megafauna_model/doxygen/herbiv_design.md

 The output module \ref GuessOutput::HerbivoryOutput is used both in the standard LPJ-GUESS framework and in the test simulations
 (\ref page_herbiv_tests).
 If the parameter `ifherbivory` is 0, the whole class is deactivated and won’t produce any output or create files.

-This is necessary because some herbivore module parameters, like `digestibility_model`, are not checked when reading the instruction file.
+This is necessary because some herbivore module parameters that the output module relies on (like \ref Fauna::Parameters::digestibility_model) are not checked if `ifherbivory` is `false`.

 While the class \ref GuessOutput::HerbivoryOutput complies with the output module framework of LPJ-GUESS, a few technical improvements to \ref GuessOutput::CommonOutput were made: